pwn2winctf/2018/README.md

   ```bash
   ./ctf -h
   ```
-  **Note**: If you have problems with pysodium, you should install libsodium18 (e.g, https://packages.debian.org/sid/libsodium18)
+  **Note**: If you have installed `libsodium13`, you may have problems with pysodium.
+In this case, you should install `libsodium18` (e.g. https://packages.debian.org/sid/libsodium18)

 4. The leader of the team must execute the following command and follow the instructions to register the team:
   ```bash